Livestock & Grazing

 Calibration Pipeline

-The two calibration systems run sequentially within the Snakemake workflow.
-The pipeline avoids circular dependencies by defining dedicated scenarios whose effective configuration disables the calibration being computed:
+The calibration pipeline avoids circular dependencies by defining a dedicated uncalibrated scenario whose effective configuration disables grassland forage calibration:

-Pre-computed calibration files are stored under data/curated/ so they can be reused across configurations without re-running the validation solves.
+Pre-computed calibration files are stored under data/curated/calibration/ so they can be reused across configurations without re-running the validation solve.
 Set generate: true in the relevant configuration block to re-generate them (requires a full validation solve).

 Model Implementation